scaleupstack/metadata/README.md

 Use [Composer] to install this library:

 ```
-$ composer require scaleupstack/annotations dev-master
-$ composer require scaleupstack/metadata dev-master
+$ composer require scaleupstack/metadata
 ```

-(As ScaleUpStack/Annotations has no stable relase yet, you need to require it as well.)

 ## Introduction

+This library is not yet documented.
+But perhaps [scaleupstack/easy-object] can be helpful to find out how to use it.

-TODO: TBD
+TODO: to be done

 ## Current State

-This library is not yet documented and still under development.
-It will evolve in the context of [EasyObject].
+This library has been developed with a special intention in mind.
+It will evolve in the context of [scaeupstack/easy-object].

+If you are missing anything, feel free to contact me, or create a pull request.

 ## Contribute